 Basics of the scheme

 Employers can claim for 80% of furloughed employees’ (employees on a leave of absence) usual monthly wage costs, up to £2,500 a month, plus the associated Employer National Insurance contributions and minimum automatic enrolment employer pension contributions on that wage.
-Details on how to calculate the claim have now been published.
+Details on how to calculate the claim have been amended multiple times.

 You must have created and started a PAYE payroll scheme on or before 19 March 2020 and have a UK bank account.
 You must also enrol – if you have not already – for PAYE online.

-- Furloughed employees must have been on company PAYE payroll and appeared on an RTI submission on or before 19 March 2020.
+- Furloughed employees must have been on company PAYE payroll and pay declared on an RTI submission on or before 19 March 2020.
 Employees hired after 19 March 2020 cannot be furloughed.

 - Regular past overtime can be included in claims along with wages, fees and compulsory commission payments.

 - Discretionary bonuses, tips, commissions and non-cash payments should be excluded.